ddhartma/Sparkify-Project/README.md

 - The json file 'mini_sparkify_event_data.json' was loaded into a Spark dataframe
-- From a dataframe exploration the following results were obvious:
+- From a dataframe exploration resulted in:
     - 286500 entries in the dataset
     - 226 unique users, 189 unique last names and 56 unique first names
     - 2354 unique sessionIds